bootctl

 DESCRIPTION

-bootctl can check the EFI boot loader status, list available boot
+bootctl can check the EFI firmware and boot loader status, list and

 status